 One area that is extremely vulnerable to being affected by stress is the gut.
 Gut health is integral to overall health and it directly affects our neurotransmitters and mood.
 That is why so often when you feel anxious, you feel it in your stomach, either through butterflies or an upset stomach.

 Stress inflames the gut.
 It can disrupt the gut physically, creating bloating, stomach pains, cramps, indigestion, trouble going to the bathroom.
 It also disrupts the gut’s microbiota and can create bacterial overgrowth.
-Exposure to stress over a long period of time may lead to develop gastrointestinal diseases such as SIBO (small intestinal bacterial overgrowth), IBD (Irritable Bowel Disease), IBS (Irritable Bowel Syndrome), food allergies, leaky gut, and GERD.
+Exposure to stress over a long period of time may lead to develop gastrointestinal diseases such as SIBO (small intestinal bacterial overgrowth), IBD (Irritable Bowel Disease), IBS (Irritable Bowel Syndrome), food sensitivities, leaky gut, and GERD.

 Did you know the gut contributes both to skin and mental health?